gilzoide/unity-lyon-tessellation/README.md

 strokeJob.Complete();
 NativeArray<UIVertex> vertices = tessellator.Vertices;
 NativeArray<int> indices = tessellator.Indices;
-DoSomethingLikeFillAVertexHelper(vertices, indices);

 // 5.
+If you are using UIVertex, there is a helper job that fills
+// vertices color and UVs.
+You can use job dependencies to run it
+// right after tessellation ends.
+JobHandle dependency = JobHandle.CombineDependencies(fillJob, strokeJob);
+JobHandle uiVertexJob = tessellator.CreateUIVertexJob(color, rect).Schedule(dependency);
+// at some point, e.g. inside Graphic.OnPopulateMesh
+uiVertexJob.Complete()
+NativeArray<UIVertex> coloredVertices = tessellator.Vertices;
+NativeArray<int> indices = tessellator.Indices;
+// Check out the "Graphic" sample for an example of usage

+// 6.
 Dispose of paths and tessellators when not needed anymore. tessellator.Dispose();
 path.Dispose();
 ```